tdavidcl/ndspmhd-examples/DUST/test5_dustsettle/README-dustsettle.txt

 You can then reproduce Figure 7 of PL15 using:

-nsplash -r 7 -dev /xw
+splash -r 7 -dev /xw

 (edit splash.filenames to change the list of files being plotted)

 A more quantitative comparison of the dust density profile can be obtained by plotting:

-nsplash -y 7 -x 2 -dev /xw
+splash -y 7 -x 2 -dev /xw

 Finally you can change the grain size (in cm) by setting the "Kdrag" variable: